-1 Lead Director Network documents use the term "lead director" to refer interchangeably to the titles lead director, presiding director, and non-executive chairman unless otherwise stated.
+1 Lead Director Network documents use the term "lead director" to refer interchangeably to the titles lead director, presiding director, and nonexecutive chairman unless otherwise stated.

 2 In another joint session with the LDN, ACLN members discussed board leadership.
-See Audit Committee Leadership Network and Lead Director Network, "Effective board and committee leadership," ViewPoints, July 19, 2013.
+See Audit Committee Leadership Network and Lead Director Network, "Effective Board and Committee Leadership," ViewPoints, July 15, 2013.
 In a separate ACLN-only discussion, members discussed the audit committee and the finance organization.
-See Audit Committee Leadership Network, "The audit committee and the finance organization," ViewPoints, July 19, 2013.
+See Audit Committee Leadership Network, "The Audit Committee and The Finance Organization," ViewPoints, July 15, 2013.

-Smith, a partner at King & Spalding, noted that disclosures should reflect the board's concerns regarding risk.
+risk.
 The board should review the risk factors disclosed by the company to assure they are aligned with the boards' view of risks.